MSFaizi/NodeJS_App/README.md

 # Hello Kode2Cloud, Thanks You!

-Simple node.js app that servers "A Monk in Cloud"
+Simple node.js app that servers "Kode2Cloud"

 Great for testing simple deployments on Cloud